semgrep/semgrep-docs/docs/semgrep-appsec-platform/azure-pr-comments.md

 Only rules set to the **Comment** and **Block** rule modes in the [Policies page](https://semgrep.dev/orgs/-/policies) create PR comments.
 :::

-In the Azure Pipelines configuration file, you must export the `SEMGREP_REPO_URL` variable to enable PR comments.
-Ensure that the namespace as part of the variable's value follows the format `{organization}/{project}`:
+In the Azure Pipelines configuration file, export the `SEMGREP_REPO_URL` and `SEMGREP_REPO_NAME` variables to enable PR comments and ensure that findings and related data are accurately labeled with your project's information.
+Note that the namespace that's a part of the variable's value follows the format `{organization}/{project}`:

 ```
 # example